bronsonhill/physiobot/README.md

    streamlit run Home.py
    ```
    - This will open the application in your web browser
-   - Share the URL with your students
+   - Click deploy and set the appropriate secret variables

 2. **Student Access**
    - Students use their assigned identifier to log in